catwell/cw-lua/README.md

 The client itself only depends on LuaSocket.

-You will need [cwtest](https://github.com/catwell/cwtest)to run the test suite.
+You will need [cwtest](https://github.com/catwell/cwtest) to run the test suite.

 ## Usage